ericaraujophd/25fa-cs112/content/week05/proj05.md

 sort(yourvector.begin(), yourvector.end());
 ```

-## Step 3: Implement collecting all the genres for the games
+## Step 1: Implement collecting all the genres for the games

 In the starting code you received in your repo, you'll see that **main.cpp** implements a simple menu system to allow the user to choose what action to take.
 Your job is to fill in the code to implement those actions, and at the end, add your own option.

-Start by implementing the "collect/show all genres" option in the function `collectAllGenres()`.
+Start by implementing the "*Show all genres*" option by creating the function `collectAllGenres()`.
 This function takes one parameter — the vector of Game objects — and returns a vector of strings containing all the discovered genres, in sorted order.
 Make sure you pass in the parameter *efficiently* (**do not** use pass-by-value).

-The function should first create a variable — I called it `all_genres` — that is a vector of strings.
+The function should first create a variable— I called it `all_genres` — that is a vector of strings.
 It will hold all the genres seen.
 Then, the function should loop through all the Game objects in the vector, and for each Game, loop through all genres the game belongs to.
 For each genre, it should search `all_genres`.
 If the new genre has not been seen before, add it to the end of the `all_genres` vector using `push_back()`.

 After getting all genres from all games, you should sort the vector and then return that vector of strings.